frgrisk/turbo-deploy/README.md

 #### Step 1: Press on the snapshot button

-This will start the process of creating an AMI snapshot.
+Press on the camera button in black to start the process of creating an AMI snapshot.

 #### Step 2: Take note of snapshot ID